ta-david-yu/RainWorldShadow-URP/README.md

 https://user-images.githubusercontent.com/8101387/178085706-a628d059-c49c-4ebf-8066-743d13d87c0c.mp4

-## Relevant Assets
-All the assets/code that are relevant to the effect are located in these folders:
-* Assets/Settings/URP-Peformant.asset & Assets/Settings/URP-Peformant-Renderer.asset
-* Assets/GameData/Rendering
-* Assets/Scripts/Rendering
-* Assets/Shaders
-* Assets/Materials

 ## Bonus
 The art assets are from one of my school projects at CGL.
 I also implemented the procedural character animation.